julsraemy/prezi/md/pia-ringvorlesung-2024.md

 - Grassroots development of IIIF and Linked Art with collaboration and transparency are one of the key factors, but implementations are needed to be conducted in parallel (specifications versus demonstrability).
 - LOUD standards, when used in conjunction, enhances semantic interoperability, even if it comes at the cost of ontological purity.
-- LOUD practices and standards should serve as common denominators for cultural heritage institutions and research projects.
+- LOUD practices and standards should serve as common denominators for cultural heritage institutions, public bodies as well as research projects.

 <!--